-The diversity of these measurements make a direct comparison difficult.
-Apart from the cosmic ray energy, $E$, the observed muon density at ground level depends on the atmospheric depth of the ground array, the lateral distance at which the muon density is measured, the zenith angle of the considered showers, and the effective energy cutoff introduced by the shielding of the detectors.
-Furthermore, the muon number, $N_{\mu}$, is measured in many different ways.
-The standard method uses shielded detectors to isolate the muon signal from other particles produced in the air shower.
-However, experiments without such shielded detectors use different techniques; some use the atmosphere itself as a shield by analyzing highly inclined showers.
-Others discriminate muon hits in ground detectors from hits of other particles based on the characteristic energy deposit of muons, which peaks around a value dependend on the muon inclination.
-Therefore, the comparison of experimental data and model expectations was done by introducing a metavariable, $z$, which compares respective measurements with expectations from simulated air showers.
-It is defined as \\ where $\langle N_\mu^\mathrm{det}\rangle$ is the mean value of the measured muon density under the specific conditions of the experiment, and $\langle N_{\mu,\mathrm{p}}^\mathrm{det}\rangle$ and $\langle N_{\mu,\mathrm{Fe}}^\mathrm{det}\rangle$ are the corresponding predicted average muon densities for proton and iron showers, respectively, under the same conditions.
+To further investigate the muon deficit reported by Auger and other experiments, the Working Group for Hadronic Interactions and Shower Physics (WHISP)~\cite{EAS-MSU:2019kmv,Cazon:2020zhx,Soldin:2021wyv,ArteagaVelazquez:2023fda} has performed a meta-analysis of muon number measurements from different air-shower observatories.
+This group is formed by members of the EAS-MSU, IceCube, KASCADE-Grande, NEVOD-DECOR, Pierre Auger, SUGAR, Telescope Array (TA), and Yakutsk EAS Array collaborations.
+The group combined published data from a diverse set of muon detection methods including ice-Cherenkov stations of IceTop~\cite{IceCubeCollaboration:2022tla}, shielded scintillating detectors of KASCADE-Grande~\cite{KASCADE-Grande:2017wfe}, underground scintillation detectors of the Yakutsk array~\cite{Glushkov:2023ani}, the underground Geiger-Mueller counters of EAS-MSU~\cite{Fomin:2016kul}, the tracking detector and water-Cherenkov calorimeter of NEVOD-DECOR~\cite{Bogdanov:2010zz,Bogdanov:2018sfw}, the underground liquid-scintillator tanks of SUGAR~\cite{Bellido:2018toz,Kalmykov:2022grb}, the buried scintillator counters of HiRes-MIA~\cite{HiRes:1999ioa}, the scintillator modules of TA~\cite{TelescopeArray:2018eph}, the water-Cherenkov array of Auger~\cite{PierreAuger:2014ucz,PierreAuger:2016nfk,PierreAuger:2021qsd}, and the underground scintillator modules of Auger~\cite{PierreAuger:2020gxz}, as well as the shielded scintillator array of AGASA~\cite{Gesualdi:2021yay}, alongside previously unconsidered data from Haverah Park~\cite{Cazon:2023ojj} and new estimates from an analysis of KASCADE-Grande data~\cite{ArteagaVelazquez:2023nqa} that uses the energy scale of the Pierre Auger Observatory for calibration.
+The diversity of these measurements prevents a direct comparison.
+Apart from the cosmic ray energy $E$, the observed muon density at ground level depends on the atmospheric depth of the ground array, the lateral distance at which the muon density is measured, the zenith angle of the showers considered, and the effective energy cutoff introduced by shielding of detectors.
+Furthermore, the muon number $N_{\mu}$ is measured in many different ways.
+The standard way is to use shielded detectors to isolate the muon signal from other particles produced in the air shower, but experiments without such shielded detectors have used other techniques; some used the atmosphere itself as a shield by analysing highly inclined showers, or discriminate muon hits in ground detectors from hits of other particles based on the characteristic energy deposit of muons, which peaks around a value that depends on the muon inclination.
+The comparison of the experimental data and the model expectations was therefore done using the $z$ scale, which compares the respective measurements with the expectation from simulated air showers.
+It is defined as \\ where $\langle N_\mu^\mathrm{det}\rangle$ is the mean value of the measured muon density under the specific conditions of the experiment, and $\langle N_{\mu,\mathrm{p}}^\mathrm{det}\rangle$ ($\langle N_{\mu,\mathrm{Fe}}^\mathrm{det}\rangle$ ) is the corresponding prediction of the average muon density for proton (iron) showers under the same conditions.